 All legal paperwork lodged with Births, Deaths and Marriages

-This is your special day so it is important that you both take the time to consider what you would like to be included in your ceremony.
-Apart from the words that must be legally included, there are so many options you can use to make this your very own.
-For instance, you can include your family (including babies and toddlers), furbabies, friends, and special rituals.
-It can be a tiny intimate ceremony with just you and your two witnesses, or something bigger.
-My role as your Celebrant is to work with you to ensure your ceremony is not only legal but incorporates everything that you hold dear.
-When we meet I will talk with you about the legal requirements, offer a range of options, and suggest ways to create a ceremony that will be significant to you.
+This is your special day, so it is important that you both take the time to consider what you want included in your ceremony.
+Apart from the legal words you have lots of options.
+You can include your family (including children and furbabies), friends, and special rituals.
+It can be a tiny intimate ceremony with just you and your two witnesses, or something much bigger.
+My role as your Marriage Celebrant is to work with you to ensure your ceremony is not only legal but that is right for you.
+Let’s meet and talk about all the options available to you.